aol/cyclops-integration/cyclops-functionaljava/readme.md

 # Functional Java Integration

-v5.0.0 of cyclops-functionaljava and above is built using v4.4 of FunctionalJava.
+v8.0.0 of cyclops-functionaljava and above is built using v4.5 of FunctionalJava.

+Features include

+1. Native for comprehensions for FunctionalJava types
+2. Monad wrapping via AnyM / AnyMValue / AnyMSeq
+3. reactive-streams support for all FunctionalJava types (via AnyM support)
+4. Compatible with cyclops-react pattern matching
+5. Ability to use FunctionalJava types inside cyclops-react monad transformers (as the wrapping type, requires conversion to act as the nested type).

-Use FJ.anyM to create wrapped FunctionalJava Monads.
+Use FJ.<type> to create wrapped FunctionalJava Monads.

-Pacakage com.aol.cyclops.functionaljava contains converters for types from various functional libraries for Java
+Package com.aol.cyclops.functionaljava contains converters for types from various functional libraries for Java

 * JDK
 * Guava
 * Javaslang
 * jooλ
-* simple-react
+* cyclops-react

 Supported Functional Java Monads include